Lito Atienza: Political career

-Together with former Manila police general Alfredo Lim running for mayor, Atienza ran for vice-mayor of Manila.
-The two defeated the incumbent slate of then-Mayor Gemiliano Lopez Jr. The tandem won a second term in 1995.
-When Lim ran for President of the Philippines in 1998, Atienza was elected mayor and took his oath of office on June 24, 1998.
+Manila mayorship

+When Lim resigned to run for President of the Philippines in 1998, Atienza was elevated to mayor to finish Lim's second term.
+He won his first full term in 1998 and took his oath of office on June 24.
+After former president Joseph Estrada's arrest on April 25, 2001, Atienza claimed during a radio interview to have brought numerous Estrada supporters to the pro-Estrada rally at the EDSA Shrine, which preceded the May 1 riots caused by the rallyists' march to Malacañang Palace.
 Atienza was again re-elected in 2001 and finally in 2004.
 During his term as mayor, numerous heritage buildings in Manila were demolished, notably the Jai Alai Building, which used to be the best Art Deco building in all of Asia before its demolition.

 The Supreme Court ruled on April 17, 2007, that Franklin Drilon was the real president of the Liberal Party and not Atienza and has approved the Daza-Drilon Amendments to the LP's Charter.
 It also ruled that all certificates of nomination signed by Atienza are worthless unless they moved to another political party like Batangas Governor Armando Sanchez and Manny Pacquiao, who moved to KAMPI, and Mike Defensor, who moved to Lakas-CMD, in February 2007.
 Voting 9–5, the court said the amended Salonga Constitution extended Drilon's term to November 2007.
 On July 16, 2007, the Supreme Court dismissed with finality a motion for consideration filed by Atienza (en banc resolution dated July 5, 2007).
 COMELEC earlier ruled that Drilon's term as LP president has already expired and called for the holding of elections to end the leadership vacuum in the country's oldest political party.
 The ruling came after the poll body invalidated the so-called "rump elections" of LP leaders in March 2006.
 On November 26, 2007, at Club Filipino, Greenhills, San Juan, LP National Executive Council officials resolved to appoint Senator Mar Roxas as president of the Liberal Party (Philippines).
 Corazon Aquino and Jovito Salonga, inter alia, signed the resolution.
 Roxas is to unite the two LP factions, and set the stage for his presidential campaign in the 2010 election.
 Atienza, however, questioned Roxas' appointment, attacking the composition of Liberal Party's National Executive Council (NECO) and alleged that the Supreme Court of the Philippines' June 5 resolution ordered the LP leadership's status quo maintenance.

-In February 2007, Atienza formally and officially announced that his second son, the Presidential Adviser on Youth Affairs and Manila's Chair of the Inner-City Development Committee, Arnold Atienza, would run for mayor of the city on May 14, 2007.
+In February 2007, Atienza formally and officially announced that his son, the Presidential Adviser on Youth Affairs and Manila's Chair of the Inner-City Development Committee, Arnold Atienza, would run for mayor of the city on May 14, 2007.
 Arnold Atienza lost the mayoralty race to Sen. Alfredo Lim, who was also a former mayor.